jake314159/NodeApiQuick/readme.md

 api.addEndpoints(endpoints);
 ```

-Note that the first argument is an optional Error object, the second is the data to return and the first is an optional Object containing extra information about the response.
+Note that the first argument to the callback is an optional Error object and the second is the data to return.

 ## URL Layout